True Crime Reporter® Podcast

 An editorial in the New York Post ran a headline denouncing the slow response, “Video proves Uvalde was the greatest act of cowardice in modern American history.”

-The former FBI agent says law enforcement agencies around the world need to revaluate the effectiveness of their active shooter training programs.
+The former FBI agent says law enforcement agencies worldwide need to revise the effectiveness of their active shooter training programs.

 Here’s a link if you wish to donate to the victims’ fund.